The Car Repairs You Can Do Yourself

 It is amazing how many people like to replace their car batteries in a garage, yet this is one of the easiest repairs for a car.
 Car batteries can last about 4 to 6 years, so you should comfortably figure out when to change your battery.

 The average cost of a new battery is around 80 dollars, depending on the make and model.
 A mechanic may charge an overhead price of $200 to replace it.
 You only need a basic set of wrenches and some skills on how to remove and change the terminal cables appropriately.

 Fuel filters have an average price of $15 depending on the car model.
 However, you can save a lot of cash from engine damage if you change them regularly.
 Fuel filters are essential to keep fuel injection and carburetor systems clean and to work correctly.

 The only caution to know when replacing the fuel filters is to release the fuel system pressure before changing the fuel filter to avoid injury or damage.

 Regular car repairs or maintenance are top priorities to keep cars away from visiting expensive garages.
 These simple car repair list will maintain your vehicle in optimal road conditions thus minimizing your car expenses.

 The main point to note is that car repairs are not as hard as they look and it is quite hard to screw things up.
 Nonetheless, always keep in mind that, when in doubt, your best bet is still to get your hands on a copy of your car’s repair manual first and follow the manufacturer’s recommended procedures.
+You can download a free factory service manual at AllCarManuals.com.
 Also, always follow safety procedures while repairing your car by yourself.